 - Prepare to stay in the park longer than you expected.
 Traffic often moves slow as other motorists stop or slow down to take photos.
 Bison on the roads commonly cause serious delays, as well.

 - Slow down and enjoy the sights.
-You simply cannot see all of Yellowstone in one day.
+You simply cannot see all of the best things to do in Yellowstone in one day.
 So give yourself a couple of days, if possible.
 (We’ve laid out a 1 and 2 day itinerary for Yellowstone below that you can follow.)

 - Keep young children within arms length when around geothermal features, and never let them stray from the boardwalks or marked trails.

-- Carry bear spray when hiking in the park, particularly in the northernmost areas.
+- Carry bear spray when hiking in the park, particularly in the northernmost areas where bear activity is highest.

-While there is a ton of awesome things to do in Yellowstone, you can’t possibly do or see it all.
+While there are a ton of awesome things to do in Yellowstone, you can’t possibly do or see it all unless you have at least one week in Yellowstone.
 That’s why we’ve narrowed our list down to our favorite sights.

-Although one of the most notable things to do in Yellowstone, it is actually one of least exciting things to see on this list.
+Although one of the most notable things to do in Yellowstone, seeing Old Faithful erupt is actually one of least exciting things to see on this list.
 Still, watching Old Faithful spew water high into the air is a must when in Yellowstone.
-It’s kind of like viewing the Mona Lisa in Paris or seeing the Little Mermaid statue in Copenhagen.
-It is a bit underwhelming, but you do it to say you’ve done it.

 Old Faithful Inn